Long-term optical spectroscopic variations in blazar 3C 454.3: Results

 \subsection{Short-term variations}

-\cite{2013ApJ...763L..36L} reported an episode of short term variation (flare) in the Mg~II line flux (as well as the Fe~II emission) during an optical flare centred at MJD~55512.
-This epoch is indicated in Figure \ref{fig_lc} with the green dotted lines.
-We confirm that both Mg~II and Mg~II+Fe~II line fluxes are elevated during the week-long window centred at MJD~55512, as compared with neighbouring windows.
-Because of wide gaps in the observations, the variability time scale is uncertain, it could be closer to weekly than daily.
-However, all individual spectra obtained over that period are relatively noisy --- their rms values are above our adopted upper limit ${\rm rms}_{\rm max}$ (see the bottom panel of Figure \ref{fig_lc}).
+\cite{2013ApJ...763L..36L} reported an episode of short-term variation (flare) in the Mg~II line flux (and in the Fe~II emission) during an optical flare centred at MJD~55512.
+This epoch is indicated in Figure \ref{fig_lc} by the green dotted lines.
+We confirm that both Mg~II and Mg~II+Fe~II line fluxes are elevated during the week-long window centred at MJD~55512, compared with neighbouring windows.
+Because of wide gaps in the observations, the variability timescale is uncertain: it could be closer to weekly than daily.
+However, all individual spectra obtained over that period are relatively noisy; their rms values are above our adopted upper limit ${\rm rms}_{\rm max}$ (see bottom panel of Figure \ref{fig_lc}).
 We searched for more examples of such flares beyond MJD~55900, and we have not found any.
-Around MJD~56832 (the magenta dotted lines in Figure \ref{fig_lc}), there was an even brighter flare of the optical continuum \citep{2017MNRAS.464.2046K}, but it was not accompanied by any clear increase of the Mg~II line flux (and the individual spectra obtained over that week are even more noisy than those around MJD~55512).
+Around MJD~56832, there was an even brighter flare of the optical continuum \citep{2017MNRAS.464.2046K}, but it was not accompanied by any clear increase in the Mg~II line flux (and the individual spectra obtained over that week are even more noisy than those around MJD~55512).

 In Figure \ref{fig_stack}, we present stacked continuum-subtracted spectra evaluated over two short observational windows (without any selection for the rms values): ${\rm MJD} = 55512 \pm 10$ (green line) and ${\rm MJD} = 56832 \pm 10$ (magenta line).
-These line profiles are compared with a 10-year average\footnote{Based on 273 individual spectra characterised by ${\rm rms} < 3\times 10^{-17}\;{\rm erg\,s^{-1}\,cm^{-2}\,\AA^{-1}}$ calculated over the continuum fitting spectral windows.} (thick black line).
-Differences between short-term stacked spectra and the 10-year average are shown in the lower panel of Figure \ref{fig_stack}.
-We performed 2-sample Kolmogorov-Smirnov tests for the difference between stacked spectra.
-This test suggests that line profile stacked during the MJD~55512 flare reported by \cite{2013ApJ...763L..36L} is clearly different from the 10-year average ($p \sim 10^{-9}$; $6\,\sigma$), while the line profile stacked during the second optical continuum flare around MJD~56832 is only different at the level of $2\,\sigma$ ($p \simeq 0.04$).
+These line profiles are compared with a ten-year average\footnote{Based on 273 individual spectra characterised by ${\rm rms} < 3\times 10^{-17}\;{\rm erg\,s^{-1}\,cm^{-2}\,\AA^{-1}}$ calculated over the continuum fitting spectral windows.} (thick black line).
+Differences between short-term stacked spectra and the ten-year average are shown in the lower panel of Figure \ref{fig_stack}.
+We performed two-sample Kolmogorov-Smirnov (K-S) tests for the difference between stacked spectra.
+This test suggests that the line profile stacked during the MJD~55512 flare reported by \cite{2013ApJ...763L..36L} is clearly different from the ten-year average ($p \sim 10^{-9}$; $6\,\sigma$), while the line profile stacked during the second optical continuum flare around MJD~56832 is only different at the level of $2\,\sigma$ ($p \simeq 0.04$).